Kishan Swaroop Chaudhari: Publications

-Role as Special Investigator
+Role as special investigator

-Chaudhari was appointed as Chairman of Special Investigation Team to investigate Illegal Mining in the State of Rajasthan.
+Chaudhari was appointed as chairman of a special team to investigate illegal mining in the State of Rajasthan.
 He submitted a detailed report before the Rajasthan High Court in May 2012.

-Current Role
+Current role

-Chaudhari has been appointed as Member of National Consumer Disputes Redressal Commission, New Delhi for a period of 5 years.
-He is the first Judge from the State of Rajasthan who has been appointed as Member of National Consumer Dispute Redressal Commission.
+Chaudhari has been appointed as a member of the National Consumer Disputes Redressal Commission, New Delhi for a period of five years.
+He is the first judge from the State of Rajasthan who has been appointed as a member of the commission.